 A Basic Loft conversion with just Velux windows will not require Planning Permission unless it’s in a conservation area or its a listed building.

 At John Webster Architecture we always like to get this in writing though – even an email from the planners, its too important to make assumptions.

-You can read my blog post What is a Building warrant, how long does it take to get one & how much does it cost?
+You can read our blog post What is a Building warrant, how long does it take to get one & how much does it cost?